-COVID 19: Courts will hear applications for breach of maintenance or access
+COVID 19: Courts will hear applications for breach of maintenance or access: What You Need to Know

-Many parents have encountered difficulties in exercising access to their children.
+Many parents have faced difficulties in exercising access to their children during the COVID-19 pandemic.
 In particular, those with court-ordered access can now bring an application to the District Court for breaches of those orders.
 It is expected that any lost time will have to be made up.
+Guidelines have been issued to the courts to ensure that access arrangements are made in a manner that is consistent with public health measures.

-5. The health and safety of children and family members (especially the elderly, grandparents and those with an underlying medical condition) must be a priority.
-If one parent is living with his/her parents every effort should be made to ensure the grandparents are not put at risk.
+The health and safety of children and family members, especially the elderly, grandparents and those with an underlying medical condition, must be a priority.
+If one parent is living with his/her parents, every effort should be made to ensure the grandparents are not put at risk .

-7. If a child has a compromised immune system, the health and safety of the child has to take precedence and all measures must be taken to protect the child.
+If a child has a compromised immune system, the health and safety of the child has to take precedence, and all measures must be taken to protect the child.
 The best interests of the child must be the paramount consideration.

 Get in touch